pivot-access-ltd/bma-offline-docs/backup/commission-machines.md

 <a href="#heading--bridge-interfaces"><h3 id="heading--bridge-interfaces">Bridge interfaces and how to create one</h3></a>

 A network bridge may be useful if you intend to put virtual machines or containers on the machine.
-You can create a bridge by selecting an interface and clicking the now-active 'Create bridge' button.
+You can create a bridge by selecting an interface and clicking the now-active "Create bridge" button.
 A form will appear that allows you to configure a MAC address, STP, and an appropriate tag.

 <a href="https://discourse.maas.io/uploads/default/original/1X/83ef3d6f40d5b558396d96717dd2822fc1ce8b68.png" target = "_blank"><img src="https://discourse.maas.io/uploads/default/original/1X/83ef3d6f40d5b558396d96717dd2822fc1ce8b68.png"></a>

-Press the 'Save' button when you're done. snap-2-7-ui snap-2-8-ui snap-2-9-ui deb-2-7-ui deb-2-8-ui deb-2-9-ui -->
+Press the "Save" button when you're done. snap-2-7-ui snap-2-8-ui snap-2-9-ui deb-2-7-ui deb-2-8-ui deb-2-9-ui -->